voxel51/fiftyone/README.md

 ## Quickstart

-Dive right into FiftyOne by running the snippet below, which downloads a [small dataset](https://voxel51.com/docs/fiftyone/user_guide/dataset_zoo/datasets.html#quickstart) and launches the
+Dive right into FiftyOne by opening a Python shell and running the snippet below, which downloads a
+[small dataset](https://voxel51.com/docs/fiftyone/user_guide/dataset_zoo/datasets.html#quickstart)
+and launches the
-[FiftyOne App](https://voxel51.com/docs/fiftyone/user_guide/app.html) so you can explore it!
+[FiftyOne App](https://voxel51.com/docs/fiftyone/user_guide/app.html) so you can explore it:

 ```py
 import fiftyone as fo